[Skip to Content]

 “We lean heavily on our operations team for helping assist with the Green Team,” he said.
 “If our team wasn’t present and visible right there at the end of the event, we wouldn’t have had it be as efficient.”

-And while this year’s Green Team effort was a success, there’s no stopping.
-The focus is on continuous improvement, exploring ways to embed sustainability not just in post-event processes, but throughout the full lifecycle of every event.
+And while this year’s Green Team effort was a success, the focus is on continuous improvement, exploring ways to embed sustainability not just in post-event processes, but throughout the full lifecycle of every event.
+Because at Saint Paul RiverCentre, sustainability isn’t a trend.
+It’s a promise to clients, community, and the future.